The year 2020 has completely changed the way we run our business. There were some major adjustments and there were some major accomplishments as well.

 Coding Over Cocktails aims to tackle issues faced by enterprises as they manage the process of digital transformation, application integration, low-code application development, data management, and business process automation.

 Over the past few months, we’ve had industry heavyweights as guests such as Neal Ford, who talked about how he came up with the term polyglot programming.

-KM: Just recently, James Shore was on the show and told us what organizations need to focus on in 2021 in terms of becoming more agile.
+Just recently, James Shore was on the show and told us what organisations need to focus on in 2021 in terms of becoming more agile.

-KM: The podcast helped place TORO Cloud on the map and the minds of industry thought leaders, as well as our customers, as the company consistently racked up some awards and recognitions during the year.
+The podcast helped place Toro Cloud on the map and the minds of industry thought leaders, as well as our customers, as the company consistently racked up some awards and recognitions during the year.